abhishek-kumar-code/Redfish_Public/Specification.md

  * Services shall support the POST method for sending actions.
  * The POST operation may not be idempotent.

 Actions are requested on a resource by sending the HTTP POST method to the URI of the action.
-The "target" property within the [actions property](#actions-property) of a resource should contain a URI of an action in the form of:
+The "target" property within the [actions property](#actions-property) of a resource shall contain the URI of the action.
+The URI of the action should be in the form of:

  *ResourceUri*/Actions/*QualifiedActionName*